omarmohammed19/Storefront-Backend/REQUIRMENTS.md

 These are the notes from a meeting with the frontend developer that describe what endpoints the API needs to supply, as well as data shapes the frontend and backend have agreed meet the requirements of the application.

 # API Endpoints
+## For APIs to run correctly run them in the following sequence
+* Users Endpoints
+* Product Endpoints
+* Orders Endpoint
+* Dashboard Endpoint

 ### Products
 * Index `'/api/products [GET]'`
 * Show `'/api/products/:id [GET]'`